ska-sa/katgpucbf/doc/fgpu.design.rst

 Mixer signal
 ~~~~~~~~~~~~
 Care needs to be taken with the precision of the argument to the mixer signal.
-Simply evaluating the sine and cosine of :math:`2\pift` when
+Simply evaluating the sine and cosine of :math:`2\pi ft` when
 :math:`t` is large can lead to a catastrophic loss of precision, as the
 product :math:`ft` will have a large integer part and leave few bits for
 the fractional part.
 Even passing :math:`f` in single precision can lead